-Today some groups see the cultural value of these books, and they are looking for ways to preserve them and their contents.
+Today, some groups see the cultural value of these books and are looking for ways to preserve them and their contents.
 But many families do not want to show or give up access to a record that they consider to be part of the family’s heritage and culture.

 The Vietnamese Family Books are part of Vietnam’s Confucian teachings.